MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Remarks

 Calling this method may cause the LVM_INSERTITEM message to be sent to your control window.
 The associated message handler for the control may fail to set the item text under certain conditions (such as using window styles such as LVS_OWNERDRAW).
-For more information on these conditions, refer to [LVM_INSERTITEM](/windows/desktop/Controls/lvm-insertitem) in the Windows SDK.
+For more information on these conditions, see [LVM_INSERTITEM](/windows/desktop/Controls/lvm-insertitem) in the Windows SDK.

 ### Example